bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js217">217.
 Reverse Order of Bits</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This program reverses the order of bits in an integer.
-It converts the integer to its binary representation, reverses the bits, and converts it back to an integer.
+<p>This program reverses the order of bits in an integer.
+It converts the integer to its
+binary representation, reverses the bits, and converts it back to an integer.</p>
 <pre>
 function reverseOrderOfBits(integer) {
   const binaryRepresentation = integer.toString(2).padStart(8, ’O'); // Assuming 8 bits for simplicity